 - If reputation is too high/low party members may be annoyed and leave.

-Adds fatigue mechanics, requiring you to rest and applying debuffs to you when you are not well rested, works okay on JLLM, prone to poor pacing, freezing, or the AI forgetting it.
-Synergizes with the Time module.
-[TOKENS: 193]
+Adds fatigue mechanics, requiring you to rest and applying debuffs to you when you are not well rested.
+Works fine on JLLM.

 - The user has 5 stages of fatigue: Burntout, Exhausted, Tired, Fine, Fresh.